-The cost of your Fringe experience depends entirely on your choices.
+The cost of your Fringe experience can be a difficult thing to predict.
+Here is a handy guide on how to make smart financial choices and have the best Fringe experience possible!
 We recommend being very conservative in your estimates about how many people will come to your show when making your budget.

 You will probably want to save some money in your budget for marketing your show.
 This may include the following outlets: